-- (a) shall modify the approval or extension of use if it is established that on the basis of developments in scientific and technical knowledge the manner of use and amounts used can be modified; - (b) may modify the approval or extension of use at the request of the holder of the approval or the extension of use, who shall state the reasons for such a request. - (8) The Secretary of State may modify an approval or an extension of use under paragraph (7) above if it is established that the relevant requirements continue to be satisfied. - (9) Before revoking an approval or extension of use under paragraph (5)(a) or (b) above, or modifying an approval or extension of use under paragraph (7) (a) above, the Secretary of State shall notify the holder of the approval or extension of use of her intention to revoke or modify the approval or extension of use (and of her grounds for doing so) and shall allow him such opportunity (if any) to make representations as the Secretary of State shall consider reasonable having regard to the reason why she thinks the revocation or modification is required. - (10) Where, in the case of a revocation or modification referred to in paragraph (9) above, the Secretary of State does not allow any opportunity to make representations, she shall notify the holder in question as soon as is reasonably practicable of her grounds for not allowing it. - (11) In this regulation "the relevant requirements" means - - (a) in the case of an approval granted under regulation 5, the requirements of regulation 6(2) to (7); - (b) in the case of an approval granted under regulation 7, the requirements of regulation 6(3) to (7); - (c) in the case of an extension of use granted under regulation 10, the requirements of regulation 6(3)(c), (d) and (e).
+- (8) The Scottish Ministers may modify an approval or an extension of use under paragraph (7) above if it is established that the relevant requirements continue to be satisfied. - (9) Before revoking an approval or extension of use under paragraph (5)(a) or (b) above, or modifying an approval or extension of use under paragraph (7)(a) above, the Scottish Ministers shall notify the holder of the approval or extension of use of their intention to revoke or modify the approval or extension of use (and of their grounds for doing so) and shall allow the holder such opportunity (if any) to make representations as the Scottish Ministers shall consider reasonable having regard to the reason why they think the revocation or modification is required. - (10) Where, in the case of a revocation or modification referred to in paragraph (9) above, the Scottish Ministers do not allow any opportunity to make representations, they shall notify the holder in question as soon as is reasonably practicable of their grounds for not allowing it. - (11) In this regulation "the relevant requirements" means- - (a) in the case of an approval granted under regulation 5, the requirements of regulation 6(2) to (7); - (b) in the case of an approval granted under regulation 7, the requirements of regulation 6(3) to (7); - (c) in the case of an extension of use granted under regulation 10, the requirements of regulation 6(3)(c), (d) and (e).